-Nothing beats those first few weeks of having a new dog in your home.
-If they’re a puppy you just want to cuddle them all day long.
+Nothing beats the first few weeks of having a new dog in your home.
+If they’re a puppy, you just want to cuddle them all day long.
 Boston Terriers, in particular, are small, sharp and lively.
 They make the ideal addition to a home.
 However, despite him being less than a couple of feet from the ground he may well have a surprisingly loud bark.
-To start with, it was entertaining but now it’s driving you up the wall.
+To start with, it was entertaining but now it’s getting to be a bit much.
 It’s also putting a strain on your relationship with the neighbors.
-A dog that barks makes bringing new people to the house uncomfortable too.
+A dog that barks makes bringing new people to the house uncomfortable, too.

-Training him not to bark will solve a world of problems.
-You’ll be able to relax and get an undisturbed nights sleep and you won’t need to worry when you introduce him to new pets and friends.
+Training your vocal companion not to bark will solve a world of problems.
+You’ll be able to relax and get an undisturbed night's sleep and you won’t need to worry when you introduce him to new pets and friends.

 Training a dog not to bark can be challenging, especially if you’re unsure what the cause is.
 Boston Terriers are usually very friendly, so putting your finger on the problem can be even more confusing.
-Once you have identified the problem you can set to work remedying it.
-You’ll need to use a number of deterrence measures.
+Once you have identified the problem, you can set to work remedying it.
+You’ll need to use a number of measures to teach your pooch the ropes.
 You can also train him to be ‘quiet’ on command.
-This can be a very effective way to silence the habit.
+This can be a very effective way to silence the barking habit.
 To do that, you’ll need the right incentive.
 Most Boston Terriers will do pretty much anything for food, so that will be essential.

-If he’s a puppy he should be a fast learner and you could see results in just a week.
-If he’s old and stubborn be prepared to invest several weeks into training.
+If he’s a puppy, he should be a fast learner and you could see results in just a week.
+If he’s old and a tad stubborn, be prepared to invest several weeks into training.
 Get this right and you’ll have your peaceful and relaxing evenings back.

-Before you can start work you’ll need to collect a few bits.
-A water spray bottle and a deterrence collar will be needed for one of the methods.
-You’ll also need a stockpile of treats or his favorite food broken into small chunks.
-The more he loves the food the quicker you may see results.
+Before you can start work you’ll need to collect a few items for training.
+You will need a stockpile of treats or your dog's favorite food broken into small chunks.
+A safe dental stick will come in handy, too.
+The more your pooch loves the food, the quicker you may see results.

-Then you’ll need to set aside 10 minutes each day for training.
-Try and find a time where you won’t be distracted by noisy kids charging around.
+Then, you’ll need to set aside 10 minutes each day for training.
+Try and find a time where you won’t be distracted by noisy kids charging around, or other dogs waiting to play.

 When my dog meets a new dog, one that is older she will bark and sounds very aggressive but she isnt at all.
 Other dog owners usually get scared because she sounds aggressive but i know she is just being playful.
 If the other dog is much larger/ bigger then sometimes she does it as a way to get them to back off because she knows that she is smaller and that they could hurt her, but she would never actually hurt anyone.
 How can i get her to stop doing this?
 Ive heard boston terriers are just very vocal dogs, is that just something i need to let her do?
 Is this an okay thing?